The Old Woman (The Dance of Death)

-The Old Woman is one of three prints from The Dance of Death series in the Whitworth’s Collections, the others being The Abbess and The Nun.
-The series is often said to have been designed by Hans Holbein the Younger (1497-1543) and transformed into woodcuts by the talented blockcutter Hans Lützelberger (1495-1526)- to whom our three woodcut prints from the series are attributed.
+The Old Woman is one of three prints fromThe Dance of Death series in the Whitworth’s collection, the others being The Abbess and The Nun.
+The series is often said to have been designed by Hans Holbein the Younger (1497-1543) and transformed into woodcuts chiefly by the talented blockcutter Hans Lützelberger (1495-1526)- to whom the three woodcut prints from the series in our collection are attributed.

 Further reading